How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Its shady reputation came back when immediately after the war, the yakuza opened Tokyo’s largest black market in Shinjuku.

 Since the 1950s, Shinjuku’s dark alleys with their tiny bars and izakayas have attracted intellectuals and student radicals.
-Nowadays add a whole bunch of tourists to the mix and you
+Nowadays add a whole bunch of tourists to the mix.

 What to Do in Shinjuku